conan-io/docs/tutorial/consuming_packages/cross_building_with_conan.rst

 As you can see we used two new arguments:

 * ``profile:host``: This is the profile that defines the platform where the built binaries will run.
-For our string compressor application this profile would be the one applied for the *Zlib* library that will run in a **Raspberry Pi**.
+For our string compressor application, this profile would be the one applied for the *Zlib* library that will run on a **Raspberry Pi**.
 * ``profile:build``: This is the profile that defines the platform where the binaries will be built.
   For our string compressor application, this profile would be the one used by the *CMake* tool that will compile it on the **Ubuntu Linux** machine.

 Note that when you just use one argument for the profile ``--profile`` is equivalent to ``--profile:host``.
 If you don't specify the ``--profile:build`` argument, Conan will use the *default* profile internally.

-So, if we want to build the compressor application in the Ubuntu Linux machine but run it in a Raspberry Pi, we should use two different profiles.
-For the **build** machine we could use the default profile, that in our case looks like this:
+So, if we want to build the compressor application on the Ubuntu Linux machine but run it on a Raspberry Pi, we should use two different profiles.
+For the **build** machine, we could use the default profile that in our case looks like this:

 .. code-block:: bash
     :caption: <conan home>/profiles/default